Level 2 Certificate in Understanding Common Childhood Illnesses

-- Unit 3 – Role of policies and procedures to maintain a safe and healthy environment for babies and young children
+Unit 1: Understand how to provide a safe and healthy environment for babies and young children

-- Unit 10 – Management of acute and chronic health conditions in an early years setting
+Unit 3: Understand health emergencies and specific health conditions in an early year setting

 By undertaking this course, you will gain formal recognition by obtaining a nationally recognised qualification.
 This will enable you to further your own continuous professional development, which could support you in improving your career prospects.
 You can also progress onto further qualifications.

 Is it for me?